EEG brain activity

 - Positron emission tomography (PET).
 A PET scan uses a small amount of low-dose radioactive material that's injected into a vein to help visualize active areas of the brain and detect abnormalities.

 - Single-photon emission computerized tomography (SPECT).
-A SPECT test uses a small amount of low-dose radioactive material that's injected into a vein to create a detailed, 3-D map of the blood flow activity in your brain that happens during a seizure.
-Doctors also may conduct a form of a SPECT test called subtraction ictal SPECT coregistered to MRI (SISCOM), which may provide even more-detailed results.
+A SPECT test uses a small amount of low-dose radioactive material that's injected into a vein to create a detailed, 3D map of the blood flow activity in your brain that happens during a seizure.
+Doctors may also conduct a type of SPECT test called subtraction ictal SPECT coregistered with MRI (SISCOM), which may provide even more-detailed results.
 This test is usually done in a hospital with overnight EEG recording.

 Not everyone who has one seizure will have another one, and because a seizure can be an isolated incident, your doctor may not decide to start treatment until you've had more than one.

 The optimal goal in seizure treatment is to find the best possible therapy to stop seizures, with the fewest side effects.

 Treatment for seizures often involves the use of anti-seizure medications.
 There are many different options for anti-seizure medication.
 One of the more recent medications approved by the Food and Drug Administration, cannabidiol (Epidiolex), is derived from marijuana.
 It's approved to treat certain seizures in children age 2 and older.

 The goal of medication is to find the medicine that works best for you and that causes the fewest side effects.
 In some cases, your doctor might recommend more than one medication.